mikkel/mikkel/README.md

 Professionally I have helped create many startups as part of small engineering teams.
 As a startup cofounder I have deployed apps to multiple marketplaces, supported hundreds of saas customers and tens of thousands of daily active users.
+As an AI developer my models have been used millions of times.

 I'm interested in helping startups or small teams develop cool things.
 If this is something you are looking for, please feel free to email - mikkel AT 255bits DOT com.